BigChemistry-RobotLab/SurfPro/README.md

 The area of the surfactant at the air-water interface $A_{min}$ and the surface pressure at CMC $\pi_{CMC}$ can also be determined from the isotherm (not visualized).

 ## Dataloader
-We provide a standalone dataloader in [src/dataloader.py](src/dataloader.py), which transforms [surfpro_train.csv](surfpro_train.csv) and [surfpro_test.csv](surfpro_test.csv) into ready-to-use featurized data splits, using the same 10 train/validation folds with featurization for GNNs, ECFP and RDKit (defined in [src.dataloader.SurfProDB](src.dataloader.SurfProDB) and [src.dataloader.DataSplit](src.dataloader.DataSplit)).
+We provide a dataloader in [src/dataloader.py](src/dataloader.py), which transforms [surfpro_train.csv](surfpro_train.csv) and [surfpro_test.csv](surfpro_test.csv) into ready-to-use featurized data splits, using the same 10 train/validation folds with featurization for GNNs, ECFP and RDKit (defined in [src.dataloader.SurfProDB](src.dataloader.SurfProDB) and [src.dataloader.DataSplit](src.dataloader.DataSplit)).
+The graph neural network (AttentiveFP) training script ([scripts/train_model.py](scripts/train_model.py)) uses this dataloader as part of the DVC pipeline.

-The [scripts/make_baselines.py](scripts/make_baselines.py) script uses the dataloader with established ML models (RandomForest and Ridge) using ECFP or RDKit fingerprints as input features.
+The [scripts/make_baselines.py](scripts/make_baselines.py) script uses the dataloader directly as input features for established ML models (RandomForest and Ridge) using ECFP or RDKit fingerprints.

-The graph neural network (AttentiveFP) training script ([scripts/train_model.py](scripts/train_model.py)) leverages the same dataloader as part of the DVC pipeline.
+## Featurizers
+We used an established featurization approach to obtain molecular representations suitable as input for any graph neural network in [src.featurizer.py](src.featurizer.py).
+We adapted the AttentiveFP implementation [Github](https://github.com/OpenDrugAI/AttentiveFP/blob/master/code/AttentiveFP/) code to interface with `pytorch-geometric.Data` and `pytorch-geometric.nn.models.AttentiveFP` [docs](https://pytorch-geometric.readthedocs.io/en/latest/generated/torch_geometric.nn.models.AttentiveFP.html).
+We used the RDKit 200-bit fingerprint (`'featurize = rdkit'`), as well as Morgan fingerprints `'featurize = ecfp'` for our baselines.
+[src.dataloader.SurfProDB](src.dataloader.SurfProDB) accepts the argument `'featurize = ..'` to load and featurize them.

 ## Tasks
-It also demonstrates the different **tasks** defined:
+We explored the following **tasks**.
 - single-property pCMC [[task='cmc']](conf/data/cmc.yaml)
 - single-property AW_ST_CMC [[task='awst']](conf/data/awst.yaml)
 - single-property Gamma_max [[task='gamma']](conf/data/gamma.yaml)
 - single-property pC20 [[task='pc20']](conf/data/pc20.yaml)
 - multi-property [[task='multi']](conf/data/multi.yaml)
 - all-property [[task='all']](conf/data/all.yaml)

-## Imputed database
-Using the trained all-property ensemble model, we *imputed* all missing values for all 977 incomplete surfactants, and provide the predictions (mean) and their uncertainties (standard deviation) in `data/surfpro_imputed.csv`.
+The [src.dataloader.SurfProDB](src.dataloader.SurfProDB) accepts the argument `'task = ..'` to load and featurize them.

 # Reproducing results of the paper
 ### Conda setup